 The cost can also vary depending on the size and design of the tub.
 Larger tubs with more surface area often cost more than smaller tubs.
 If you're having your tub and shower refinished, plan to pay more.

 DIY Tub Refinishing

 The cost to reglaze a tub yourself is cheaper than hiring a professional.
-DIY kits typically cost between $60 and $100.
-The chemicals can be potentially dangerous, and the results often aren't quite as good as a professional job.
+Forbes says you can typically purchase a DIY kit for less than $100 (CAD 134) at a home supply store.
+However, the chemicals can be potentially dangerous, and the results often aren't quite as good as a professional job.
 It might look like you just painted the tub.
 The results also might not last as long as professional reglazing.

 Is It Worth It to Refinish a Bathtub?

 Refinishing and replacing your tub are two options to refresh the look of your bathroom.
-The cost to replace a tub is usually a lot higher than the cost to reglaze a tub — anywhere from $1,000 to $5,000 or more, depending on the tub you choose and the bathroom situation.
+The cost to replace a tub is usually a lot higher than the cost to reglaze a tub — anywhere from $1,390 to $10,000 or more (CAD 1,865 to CAD 13,421), depending on the tub you choose and the bathroom situation.
+(Data from Bob Vila.)
 If any plumbing needs to be changed or the tub doesn't fit perfectly into the place of the old tub, the installation cost is higher.
 If you're on a small budget and you don't mind the shape and style of your tub, reglazing is a great alternative.

 Reglazing is especially worth it if you love your tub.
 For example, you might enjoy the style of the vintage clawfoot tub in your bathroom even though it looks a little rough.
 Refinishing it lets you keep the historic beauty of the tub while giving it a fresh look.